fastlane/fastlane/fastlane/lib/fastlane/actions/docs/sync_code_signing.md

 When running _match_ for the first time on a new machine, it will ask you for the passphrase for the Git repository.
 This is an additional layer of security: each of the files will be encrypted using `openssl`.
 Make sure to remember the password, as you'll need it when you run match on a different machine.

-To set the passphrase to decrypt your profiles using an environment variable, and avoid the prompt, use `MATCH_PASSWORD`.
+To set the passphrase to decrypt your profiles using an environment variable (and avoid the prompt) use `MATCH_PASSWORD`.

 #### Migrate from Git Repo to Google Cloud